AgneevMukherjee/agneev-blog/_posts/2022-01-24-extensive-roman-mnist-dataset-the-preparation.markdown

 In June 2021, [Andrew Ng](https://en.wikipedia.org/wiki/Andrew_Ng) announced a [Data-Centric AI competition](https://https-deeplearning-ai.github.io/data-centric-comp/), which turned the problem on its head.
 Here, the model (a modified ResNet50, which is a convolutional neural network - more on these in a later post...) was kept fixed, and the competitors were asked to modify the image data provided in any way they saw fit, subject to a maximum of 10,000 images.
 This was an interesting challenge, and in line with Dr. Ng's philosophy that ML technology like neural networks have progressed far enough that major future advances in their application must come not via finetuning their architectures but through improvements in the data fed to these models, an area that has been neglected so far.

 So what was the challenge itself?
 It was to enable the model provided to recognise hand-written Roman numerals.
 In other words, the competitors had to create a Roman numerals version of the famous [Modified National Institute of Standards and Technology (MNIST)](https://en.wikipedia.org/wiki/MNIST_database) dataset.
 The winners were selected on two tracks - the best overall leaderboard score, and the most innovative approach, as decided by a jury.
 Unfortunately, my entries did not finish in the top three in either category, but no matter - it was a great learning experience!
-This blog post will focus on my dataset preparation, while next week we will look at training the model and evaluating the dataset.
+I wound up creating a pretty interesting dataset, which I named the Yet Another Roman MNIST (YARoMNIST), to distinguish it from all the other Roman MNIST datasets floating around, created by other participants in this competition!
+This blog post will focus on the dataset preparation, while next week we will look at training the model and evaluating the dataset.

 ## The data provided